-This is the best food processor reviews and buying guide you’re going to find online.
-You have to think about so many things when you’re buying a food processor, and it helps to have a website like ours with a how-to guide, top ten list, and extensive reviews too.
+This is the best food processor review and buying guide you’re going to find online.
+You have to think about so many things when you’re buying a food processor, and it helps to have a website like ours with a how-to guide, a top ten list, and extensive reviews too.

 - What kind of capacity do you want?